TabbyML/tabby/website/blog/2023-09-05-deploy-tabby-to-huggingface-space/index.md

 ![curl](./curl.png)

-The full curl command can be found in the [appendix](#curl-command) as well.
-Make sure you have changed the URL to match with your Hugging Face Spaces settings!!
+The complete curl command can also be located in the [appendix](#curl-command).
+Ensure that you have adjusted the URL to align with your Hugging Face Spaces settings!

+(If you are setting the space to private, you will need to fill in your Huggingface Access Token as bearer token in HTTP Headers, like `Authorization: Bearer $HF_ACCESS_TOKEN`.)

 ### Conclusion
 In this post, we covered the detailed steps for deploying a Tabby instance to Hugging Face Spaces.
 By following these steps, anyone is able to bring up their own code completion APIs easily.